Famoto/Whispurr/README.md

 - Cannot decrypt messages or link them to specific users.

 **Message Identification**
-- Messages are indexed using hashes of the receiver's UserID.
+- Messages are indexed using hashes of the `SenderUserID + ReceiverUserID`.
-- Preventing the server from learning who is communicating with whom.
+- Clients send the latest message hash (`PrevHash`) to fetch new messages in order.